mayerrobert/jmurmel/README.md

 **Quickstart using a precompiled version**

-Make sure you have Java 8+ installed (Java 8 is minimum, Java 21 is preferred).
+Make sure you have Java 8+ installed (Java 8 is minimum, more modern versions are preferred).

 `java -version` will tell (GNU/linux or Unix or Mac users please adjust as appropriate):